cmpsc-203-s22/code-of-conduct/conduct.md

 #### Acceptable Conduct

-- Students should reflect on what went right/wrong with a particular process.
+- Students should reflect on what went right or wrong with a particular process.
 - Students should provide constructive feedback based on their reflections.
 - Students should document these findings and amend the process to prevent the same mistakes.